DonSaca/JogoDaTeiaOrStrike3/README.md

 npm: Package manager for installing dependencies.
 Serve: A static file server for hosting the production build of the frontend.
 Game Rules
-Jogo da Teia is a strategic game played on a 3x3 grid between two players: Player X (black pieces) and Player O (white pieces).
+Strike3 is a strategic game played on a 3x3 grid between two players: Player X (black pieces) and Player O (white pieces).
 The objective is to move your pieces to form one of the predefined winning patterns while blocking your opponent.
 Initial Setup
 The game starts with a 3x3 grid in this configuration:
 ```